daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 1. Obtaining gateway information.
 (See Section 2.3.4)
   * Determine if discovery is possible from the obtained gateway information.
     * Refer to autoCreateDiscoverable
-         * ** If not dismounted, thing+ can not register a device **
+      * **If not dismounted, thing+ can not register a device.**
     * The "gateway information model" is used to get the correct gateway model.
 2. Get the gateway model.
 (See Section 2.3.5)
   * Select the device model to use in the deviceModels array of the gateway model.
 Note: These are Gateways that currently are supported by Thing+.
   * IdTemplate defined in the device model is used when registering the device.